syncfusion-content/maui-docs/MAUI/ListView/mvvm.md

 ### Binding button command

-The contents loaded in the [ItemTemplate](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.ListView.SfListView.html#Syncfusion_Maui_ListView_SfListView_ItemTemplate) can be bound from the view model using their commands or gestures, where you can customize the loaded content or any other action code needed in the call back.
-You will get the `BindingContext` of [ListViewItem](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.ListView.ListViewItem.html) as the parameter in execution when defining the command button.
+The contents loaded in the [ItemTemplate](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.ListView.SfListView.html#Syncfusion_Maui_ListView_SfListView_ItemTemplate) can be bound from the ViewModel using their commands or gestures, where you can customize the loaded content or any other action code needed in the call back.
+When defining the command button, you will get the `BindingContext` of [ListViewItem](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.ListView.ListViewItem.html) as the parameter in execution.

 You can also get the reference of element bound as parameter by using command parameter of loaded elements.